MetaMask/SIPs/SIPS/sip-20.md

 - When the Snap requests to close a WebSocket connection via `snap_closeWebSocket`, the client MUST close the connection and remove it from its list of open connections.

-- Any errors that occur during the WebSocket connection lifecycle (e.g., connection failure, message send failure) MUST be handled by the client and reported to the Snap via `onWebSocketEvent`.
+- Any errors that occur when the WebSocket connection is open (e.g., connection failure, message send failure) MUST be handled by the client and reported to the Snap via `onWebSocketEvent`.

 ### Snap Manifest